howardroark/resume/README.md

-You can visit the [web based version](http://registry.jsonresume.org/howardroark) of my resume or download the [PDF](https://github.com/howardroark/resume/raw/develop/resume.pdf) :)
+There is a [web based](http://registry.jsonresume.org/howardroark) option and downloadable [PDF](https://github.com/howardroark/resume/raw/develop/resume.pdf) :)

 Thanks for your interest!